snhstq/IBM3705_R5/README.md

 - CYCLE COUNT : nnnn	Shows the content of the cycle utilization count register.
 Every 8 instructions this counter is incremented.
 It is a 15 bit register, which will wrap around after the max value is reached.

 The top center shows the DISPLAY A and DISPLAY B registers.
 On a real 3705 panel these are shown as individual bits.
 As this would clutter the emulator panel, it is shown as five hexadecimal characters: x xx xx.
 The error indicators are listed separately at the top left (box CCU CHECKS).
-If an error occurs, a red “light” will appear after the relevant check.
+If an error occurs, a red 'light' will appear after the relevant check.

 In the center of the panel the HEX switches are show.
-They are labeled A – E. The actual switches are depicted as single digits.
+They are labeled A -> E. The actual switches are depicted as single digits.
 A switch can be selected by the left or right cursor keys.
-The select switch will be highlighted.
+The selected switch will be highlighted.
 The value can be changed with the up and down cursor keys.

-Below the HEX switches, the DISPLAY FUNCYION SELECT switch is shown, with 10 possible settings.
+Below the HEX switches, the DISPLAY FUNCYION SELECT switch is shown, with 10 possible positions.
 The default is STATUS.
-The switch can be “turned” by pressing PF 3 key.
+The switch can be 'turned' by pressing PF 3 key.
 The switch turns clockwise.
 The DISPLAY FUNCTION switch is described in more detail below.

 At the bottom left corner, the Channel Adapter switches are shown.
 This allows to switch a channel adapter from position A, Disable and B. Each channel adapter can be connected to two hosts.
 A to one host, B to another.
-In case of a failure of the active host, the 3705 can be enable for the backup-host by switching the relevant channel adapter to “B”.
-In case the failing host is recovered, the channel adapter can be switched back to “A”.
+In case of a failure of the active host, the 3705 can be enable for the backup-host by switching the relevant channel adapter to 'B'.
+In case the failing host is recovered, the channel adapter can be switched back to 'A'.
 Switching channel adapter 1 is done via PF 1 key, for channel adapter 2, use PF 2.
 The PF 1 and PF 2 key simulate the 3 position switch on the real 3705 Control Panel.
 I.e. The switch goes from the upper position (A), to the center position (Disable both A and B) to the bottom position (B).
 From the bottom position, the switch goes the other way.
-The headers “Channel Adapter 1” and “Channel Adapter 2” are show in high-light when a TCP/IP connection exists.
+The headers 'Channel Adapter 1' and 'Channel Adapter 2' are show in high-light when a TCP/IP connection exists.
 Note that this not mean that the channel Adapter is in use!
 E.g. the above screenshot shows a TCP/IP connection for Channel Adapters 1 and 2, but only channel adapter 1 is in use.
-An active channel Adapter is shown as “ACTIVE”, a connected, but not active adapter is shown as “ENABLED”, a not connected adapter is show as “DISABLED”.
+An active channel Adapter is shown as 'ACTIVE', a connected, but not active adapter is shown as 'ENABLED', a not connected adapter is show as 'DISABLED'.
 In the context of the 3705 emulator, a connected adaptor is one with a TCP/IP connection to Hercules.
-If that connection is actually online, it is shown as “ACTIVE”, else it is “ENABLED”
+If that connection is actually online, it is shown as 'ACTIVE', else it is 'ENABLED'

 Warning: Switching a channel adapter is immediate.
 If the (3705) unit is still online while switching, various I/O related errors will occur.
 An IPL might be needed to recover from this situation.
-So before switching, make sure the unit is offline.
+So before switching, make sure the unit is offline on MVS.

 The DISPLAY FUNCTION SELECT:
-PF 3 changes the switch.
+The position of the switch is changed by pressing PF 3.
 The current selection is highlighted.
 The selections are:
 - STATUS: This shows the current 3705 status in the A and B DISPLAY.
 If there is a CCU check, a red light will appear in the CCU CHECKS box.
 During normal operation the display will be empty.
 - STORAGE ADDRESS: This can be used to display the contents of a 3705-storage location.
-Enter the address using the HEX switches A-F. If a valid address is entered, the address will be shown in DISPLAY A, the contents in DISPLAY B. If an invalid address is set, the ADDRESS EXCEPT “light” will go on.
+Enter the address using the HEX switches A-F. If a valid address is entered, the address will be shown in DISPLAY A, the contents in DISPLAY B. If an invalid address is set, the ADDRESS EXCEPT 'light' will go on.
 - REGISTER ADDRESS: This can be used to show the contents of one of the 3705 (input) registers.
 When this function is selected, HEX switch B and D will be highlighted.
 These can be used to enter the register address; the other switches cannot be used.
 The switch settings are shown in DISPLAY A, the high-order bits of byte 0 and 1.
 The content of the register is show in DISPLAY B, bytes 0 and 1.
 - FUNCTION 1: Not yet implemented
 - FUNCTION 2: Not yet implemented